johnpatramanis/Proteomic_Pipeline/README.md

 **Development To Do list: (Dataset Construction)**
    1) IMPORTANT FIX reading of template fasta files-> organism name and Protein name should be switched in time!
+   2) IMPORTANT Try the --no-build method for creating a yml file from conda env
    4) Make 'FRMT' files temporary?
    5) Pre bam file input?
    6) Different use for ancient / modern samples